The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 There are far more immediate dangers that are of more concern that put can put the safety of passengers at risk.

-Do Checked Bags Get Searched for Alcohol?
+Checked Bags Aren’t Searched for Alcohol

 Again, the TSA is not actively looking for alcohol in passengers’ bags.